 I want to get the most out of therapy.
 What can I do to help?

-Because each person has different needs and goals in therapy, no one approach will fit all.
-During our first session, we will discuss options and preferences, and I can offer flexibility in how we proceed.
+Collaborate, be open, and speak up!
+I find that nothing helps a client succeed more than those 3 things.
+If anything I’m doing is making it harder for you to feel open and comfortable, please let me know.
 If at any point, things do not seem to be working or you want to try things differently, we can course correct and make adjustments to get us back on track.
-The important thing is that this will be a collaborative treatment experience, and your input is vital and appreciated!
+The important thing is that this will be a collaborative treatment experience, and your input is always essential to the process and also much appreciated.